-To set up Incline Dumbbell Rear Rows, put a workout bench at an incline (at least 30 to 45 degrees).
+To perform Incline Dumbbell Rear Rows, put a workout bench at an incline (at least 30 to 45 degrees).
 Grab two dumbbells, and position your chest on the pad and your knees on the seat of the bench or your feet on the ground.
 Straighten out your arms, and assume a pronated grip.
-Keep your chest tall, and bring the weight back towards you while flaring your elbows out.
-Flex your upper back at the end of the movement, then lower the weight all the way down until you get a good stretch at the bottom before performing another rep. Complete 3 to 4 sets of 10 to 12 reps.
+Keep your chest tall, and bring the weights back toward your body while flaring your elbows out.
+Flex your upper back at the end of the movement, then lower the dumbbells back down until you get a good stretch at the bottom.
+Complete three to four sets of 10 to 12 reps.

-Dumbbell Split Squat
+Dumbbell Split Squats

 The Dumbbell Split Squat begins with you holding a pair of dumbbells and assuming a staggered stance; one foot should be in front of you, and the other one behind you.
 Keep your chest tall, and lower slowly into a split squat until your back knee touches the floor.
 Get a good stretch in the hip of your back leg, then drive through your front heel, flexing your quad and glutes to finish.
 Perform three to four sets of 10 reps for each leg.